Chekkalavarnika/HandloomBazaar/README.md

-# Handloom Bazaar
+# 🧵 Handloom Bazaar

-Handloom Bazaar is a web application designed to bridge the gap between traditional weavers and modern customers.
-It serves as a marketplace where weavers can directly showcase and sell their handmade items, while customers can browse, purchase, and communicate with weavers without intermediaries.
+**Handloom Bazaar** is a web application designed to bridge the gap between **traditional weavers** and **modern customers**.
+It serves as a marketplace where weavers can directly showcase and sell their handmade items, while customers can browse, purchase, and communicate with weavers — all without intermediaries.

+---

-🌐 Features
+## 🌐 Features

-🧶  Weaver Interface
+### 🧶 Weaver Interface

-Register and create a weaver profile
+- Register and create a weaver profile

-Upload handloom products with images, descriptions, and pricing
+- Upload handloom products with images, descriptions, and pricing

-Manage orders and inventory
+- Manage orders and inventory

-🛍️ Customer Interface
+### 🛍️ Customer Interface

-Browse a wide range of handloom products
+- Browse a wide range of handloom products

-Search and filter by product type, region, and price
+- Search and filter by product type, region, and price

-Add items to cart and make purchases
+- Add items to cart and make purchases

-💬 Real-time Chat
+### 💬 Real-time Chat

-Customers can chat directly with weavers
+- Customers can chat directly with weavers

-In-app messaging system for product inquiries and custom orders
+- In-app messaging system for product inquiries and custom orders